 About us:

 The School is open to all students from 9.30am to 9.30pm.
-We are closed at weekends, on Bank holidays, at Easter and at Christmas.
+We are closed at weekends, on Bank holidays, one week during the summer, at Easter and at Christmas (details of holiday dates on page 11).